-Students will receive a grade report at the end of each course which includes their final grade and attendance for the course completed, as well as the cumulative GPA and cumulative attendance percentage for all courses completed within the program.
-Formal evaluations will occur at the midpoint, end of program, and, if needed, at the Maximum Time Frame based on scheduled hours.
-Consistent with SAP measurements, the evaluations will assess each student's progress against the qualitative and quantitative standards previously identified.
+Formal Satisfactory Academic Progress evaluations occur at the midpoint, end of program, and, if needed, at the Maximum Time Frame based on scheduled hours.
+Consistent with SAP measurements, the evaluations assess each student's progress against the qualitative and quantitative standards previously identified.